Self-Compassion (Website)

 OER Lesson Plan: Instructor's Guide to Perfection(ism) in Sport.

-Learning Objectives: Developing an understanding of perfectionistic strivings and concerns, and how these factors influence healthy (adaptive), and unhealthy (maladaptive) perfectionism, and how these behaviours impact sport performance.
+Learning Objectives: Developing an understanding of perfectionistic strivings and concerns, and how these factors influence healthy (adaptive), and unhealthy (maladaptive) perfectionism, and how these behaviors impact sport performance.

 The Multidisciplinary Inventory of Perfectionism in Sport (MIPS Questionnaire)